JanW42/AI_Project/README.md

 ## Features

-- **AI Voice Assistent**: An Ai with emotional german voice to complete tasks and access to gpt4o API.
+- **AI Voice Assistent**: An AI with emotional german voice to complete tasks and access to gpt4o API.
 - **Local PDF Retriever**: Uses chunk-based embedding retrieval to provide context for your questions.
 - **Azure OpenAI Integration**: Generates answers using GPT models hosted on Azure OpenAI.
 - **OpenWeather API**: Retrieves up-to-date weather information for a given location.